The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 What is Anaplastic Large Cell Lymphoma(ALCL)?

 Anaplastic large cell lymphoma (ALCL) is a very rare, treatable form of non-Hodgkin’s lymphoma cancer of the cells of the immune system and a known risk from breast implants.
 It occurs in breast tissue in about 3 in 100 million women.
 This rare form of cancer affects the cells of the immune system.

 In cases where ALCL is linked to breast implants, the cancer is not found on the breast itself but usually in the capsule of scar tissue that forms around the implant and fluid near the implant.
 There are even some cases where the ALCL has spread throughout the body.

 Researchers are still examining the correlation between ALCL and breast implants.
 For example, researchers have yet to determine whether saline or silicone implants affect the potential risk of developing ALCL.
 However, as of 2016, the World Health Organization specified BIA-ALCL as a T-cell lymphoma that can develop following breast implants.

 How Might Breast Implants Cause Cancer?

 Textured implants have a rough surface that may irritate or inflame the tissues around it.
-Researchers believe there is a possibility that chronic inflammation plays a role.
-Studies have revealed markers of chronic inflammation in the scar tissue around the breast implants.
+Researchers believe there is a possibility that this chronic inflammation plays a role.
+In fact, studies have revealed markers of chronic inflammation in the scar tissue around the breast implants.
 This suggests that an immune response to the breast implants may trigger ALCL.

 Another possible cause comes from an immune response that increases cancer risk due to the bacteria that surrounds the area around the implant.
 A study conducted in 2016 focused on the community of bacteria around tumor samples in people with ALCL that was linked to breast implants.
 The study revealed there was a significant difference from the community of bacteria around samples from people with breast implants who did not develop ALCL.

 The symptoms of ALCL may occur years and even decades after undergoing breast implant surgery.
 Symptoms consist of persistent swelling or pain in the area of the breast implant.